Ada-Developers-Academy/core-interlude-2/communities/activity-event-and-media-recommendations.instructor.md

 Presentations are exciting because it gives students an opportunity to verbalize what gets them excited.

 Getting the slides to auto-advance every 30 seconds is important.
 This helps moderate the student pace; no student should "hijack" the presentation, or take up too much space.
-Auto-advance helps prevent facilitation.
+Auto-advance helps facilitation.

 Thirty seconds is recommended because the recommendations can be short.
 Feel free to adjust, but be mindful that the students are asked to create three slides. 💀